 NOTE 5: RTCP flows are not subject to resource sharing.
 This requirement cannot be met for multiplexed RTP/RTCP flows as in this case there is no mechanism in the current release to distinguish between RTP and RTCP flows.

-If the "servUrn" attribute does not include an emergency service URN, i.e. a top-level service type of "sos" as specified in IETF RFC 5031 [34] and possibly additional sub-service information on the type of the emergency service and the PCF binds the IMS service session to a PDU session established to an Emergency DNN, the PCF shall return the application error UNAUTHORIZED_NON_EMERGENCY_SESSION to the P-CSCF.
+For IMS emergency services provided by a PLMN or an SNPN if the "servUrn" attribute does not include an emergency service URN, i.e. a top-level service type of "sos" as specified in IETF RFC 5031 [34] and possibly additional sub-service information on the type of the emergency service and the PCF binds the IMS service session to a PDU session established to an Emergency DNN, the PCF shall return the application error UNAUTHORIZED_NON_EMERGENCY_SESSION to the P-CSCF.
 Upon receiving an application error UNAUTHORIZED_NON_EMERGENCY_SESSION the P-CSCF shall apply the procedures defined in 3GPP TS 24.229 [32].

 NOTE 6: The PCF determines whether a PDU session is established to an Emergency DNN based on the information received over N7 and operator configuration.

-If the "afReqData" attribute is provided in the "ascReqData" attribute indicating "5GS-level UE Identities required", the PCF shall provide the available user information for the PDU session within the "ueIds" attribute included in the "ascRespData" attribute, where each entry shall contain either the "supi", and/or the "gpsi" and/or the "pei" attributes.
+If the "afReqData" attribute is provided in the "ascReqData" attribute indicating "5GS-level UE Identities required", the PCF shall provide the available user information for the PDU session in the serving network (either a PLMN or an SNPN) within the "ueIds" attribute included in the "ascRespData" attribute, where each entry shall contain either the "supi", and/or the "gpsi" and/or the "pei" attributes.

 The PCF may decide not to authorize requested service information.
 The PCF will indicate it to the P-CSCF by rejecting the HTTP request with an HTTP "403 Forbidden" response message including the "cause" attribute set to "REQUESTED_SERVICE_NOT_AUTHORIZED".
 Upon receiving an HTTP "403 Forbidden" response message including the "cause" attribute set to the value "REQUESTED_SERVICE_NOT_AUTHORIZED" the P-CSCF shall apply the procedures defined in 3GPP TS 24.229 [32].